SendiAp/Remaining/README.md

-## Why did the tomato blush?
-Because it saw the salad dressing.
+## Have you heard of the band 1023MB?
+They haven't got a gig yet.